rcarroll9389/rcarroll9389/README.md

  Hey there, I’m Ryan Carroll
- I’m currently a Data Analyst at the United States Agency for International Development (USAID) in the Office of HIV/AIDS.
+ and currently a Data Analyst at the United States Agency for International Development (USAID) in the Office of HIV/AIDS.
+I have been at USAID since May of 2020, and have held multiple data analyst roles through differenet government contracts while at the agency.
  I have extensive experience analyzing health and economic data in support of international development programs, alongside supporting ongoing USAID and US Government COVID-19 initiatives and interventions in USAID supported countries